Karol Sikora

-Karol Sikora (born 17 June 1948) is a British physician specialising in oncology, who has been described as a leading world authority on cancer.
+Karol Sikora (born 17 June 1948) is a British physician specialising in oncology, who has been described as a leading authority on cancer.
 He was a founder and medical director of Rutherford Health, a company that provided proton therapy services, and is Director of Medical Oncology at the Bahamas Cancer Centre.

 He is currently Professor of Medicine at the University of Buckingham, and a partner in and dean of Buckingham's medical school.

 Early life

 Karol Sikora was born in 1948.
 His father was a captain in the Polish Army who arrived in Great Britain during World War II and his mother was a Scottish schoolteacher.
 His childhood was spent in Edinburgh, Stafford and London.

 He attended Dulwich College on a London County Council scholarship before going to Corpus Christi College, Cambridge where he became a Foundation Scholar and obtained a double first.
 He received his PhD at Stanford University, where he also served a clinical fellowship.